What Causes Post-Competition Rebounding (And Why it NEVER Happens to our Clients)

 What if you DO NOT know for sure what your pre-diet maintenance calories were?
 This is usually the case with people who have a good amount of weight to lose but decide to commit to an upcoming show.
 Most people who struggle with their weight are either on or off…meaning if they’re not dieting, they’re not tracking and usually eating on average above maintenance .
 So they don’t know their maintenance intake.
 This doesn’t need to be handled ALL that differently than what I suggested in the previous paragraph, since as I mentioned there, all we need to do right now is get you to your new target bodyweight with a reasonable caloric intake.
 So you can actually just go with bodyweight x 15 to calculate calories, and that should allow you to regain a healthy amount of weight quickly enough so that you can begin to recover.

 In either scenario, DO be sure and get to the gym and lift weights!
 You lost muscle if you cut without drugs (please tell me you didn’t take drugs for a bikini contest lol).
 I assume you want to regain that…and if that’s the case, you should do so as quickly as possible.
 If you skip the gym, then obviously more of what you regain will be fat…you could end up at your target weight and then STILL needing to gain a few more lbs from muscle after that.
 Take advantage of being well fed again and hit the gym please.
-No, you still don’t need to ‘reverse diet’ to allow time for muscle regain…the anabolic rebound will take care of that as long as you get back in the weight room and lift heavy and low-moderate rep ( 3-4 sets 8-12 reps, ~90 sec rest between sets, compound movements).
+No, you still don’t need to ‘reverse diet’ to allow time for muscle regain…your body will still be partitioning a higher than normal % of calories towards fat regain until you’ve regained enough.
+And that means a lower % going toward muscle (re)gain.
+You can improve this partitioning somewhat by getting right back to lifting.

 Once you get to your new target weight, if you’re still gaining, then you just adjust from there…simple as that.
 Expect to be very hungry for a while post-comp…that’s just a normal hormonal response to having lost significant weight or just simply getting very lean in general.
 What you DO NOT want to do is take a break from tracking calories and eat based on appetite…you most likely WILL rebound if you do that!
 The night of your show, eat what you want, the day after eat what you want, but then get back to tracking 2 days after and you will be just fine.
 If you gained a lot of sub-q water from the 1.5 days of feasting, it will drop after a few days of eating well again…drink lots of water and go for a long walk once a day, preferably outside if weather permits.